Green Smoothie Gourmet

 • ⅓ unsweetened cocoa powder

-• 2-4 tablespoon full fat coconut milk canned
+• 2-4 tablespoon full fat coconut milk canned, not separated

 • 1 tablespoon cold coffee